ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

  - connection_error: There is an error in the TLS session establishment (TLS error codes should be reported-up to gateway level)

- - bad_certificate:The gateway certificate was corrupt, contained signatures, that did not verify correctly, etc.
+ - bad_certificate: The gateway certificate was corrupt, contained signatures, that did not verify correctly, etc.
  (Some common TLS level errors: unsupported_certificate, certificate_revoked, certificate_expired, certificate_unknown, unknown_ca).

- - protocol_version_error:The SATP protocol version the peer has attempted to negotiate is recognized but not supported.
+ - protocol_version_error: The SATP protocol version the peer has attempted to negotiate is recognized but not supported.

  - (Others TBD)